 Although a bit hesitant at first I ended up tagging along.

 And I remember bowling very well, even though I was in bandages and in absolute pain.

 We all kept drinking beer well into the night and I was starting to feel drunk.

 Vincenzo was amazed

 laughing the whole time.

 He couldn’t believe I was winning.

 So much for Luang Prabang, I thought as I made one last strike and won the game.

-Through the balmy night
+We all left through the balmy night

-A tuk-tuk back to the hostel
+On a tuk-tuk back to the hostel

 And the sweet British-Indian girl puts me to bed.